Homestead–Miami Speedway

-Homestead–Miami Speedway (formerly known as the Homestead Motorsports Complex from 1995 to 1998) is a 1.500 mi oval-shaped intermediate speedway in Homestead, Florida.
+Homestead–Miami Speedway (formerly known as the Homestead Motorsports Complex from 1995 to 1998) is a 1.500 mi oval-shaped intermediate speedway in Homestead, Florida, United States.
 It has hosted various major auto racing series throughout its existence, including NASCAR, IndyCar, and FIA GT Championship.
 The facility has a capacity of 43,000 as of 2019.
 Along with the main oval track, the facility features a road course layout that uses parts of the oval along with a specially designed infield road course.
 Homestead–Miami Speedway is owned by the city of Homestead, operated by NASCAR, and led by track president Guillermo Santa Cruz.

 Seeking a permanent venue for the Grand Prix of Miami, auto racing promoter Ralph Sanchez initiated plans to build a complex in 1991.
 After numerous failed proposals, the city of Homestead, recovering from the effects of Hurricane Andrew, was able to woo Sanchez into building the permanent complex within the city and was completed by 1995.
 In the following four years, the city of Homestead and Sanchez made numerous accommodations to then-NASCAR president Bill France Jr. to gain a NASCAR Cup Series race weekend, including the reconfiguration of the track from a rectangle to an oval-shaped track in 1997.
 In the 2000s, numerous renovations were made to the track, including a second reconfiguration, the installation of SAFER barriers and lights, and other amenities.

 Description

 Configuration

-The complex's oval layout in its current form is measured at 1.5 mi, with a progressive system of banking of 18–20° in the turns and 4° of banking on the track's straights.
+The complex's oval layout in its current form is measured at 1.500 mi, with a progressive system of banking of 18–20° in the turns and 4° of banking on the track's straights.
 The complex also features a 2.3 mi, 11-turn "roval" layout that uses parts of the oval along with a specially designed infield road course.
 From 1997–2003, the oval layout featured a banking of 6° in the turns and 3° in the straights.

-When the complex was first built, it featured a rectangle-shaped layout similar in shape to the Indianapolis Motor Speedway alongside a 2.21 mi, 13-turn road course layout that utilized parts of the rectangle along with specially designed parts of the track that were contained within the track's infield.
-The rectangle's layout distance was disputed by sanctioning bodies; NASCAR used a length of 1.51 mi, and Championship Auto Racing Teams (CART) used a length of 1.527 mi.
+When the complex was first built, it featured a rectangle-shaped layout similar in shape to the Indianapolis Motor Speedway alongside a 2.210 mi, 13-turn road course layout that utilized parts of the rectangle along with specially designed parts of the track that were contained within the track's infield.
+The rectangle's layout distance was disputed by sanctioning bodies; NASCAR used a length of 1.510 mi, and Championship Auto Racing Teams (CART) used a length of 1.527 mi.